 The study, which was based on data from the 2016 Uganda Demographic Survey (UDHS), used a weighted sample of 6,879 cases of currently married and ever-married women selected for the survey’s domestic violence module.
 We used chi-squared tests and multivariate logistic regressions to examine the

+behavioral factors.
 Findings show that the unadjusted associations between emotional, physical, and sexual violence and disability status were statistically significant, in that women with disabilities had higher odds of experiencing the three forms of IPV compared with women without disabilities.
 The odds of IPV remained high and significant for emotional and sexual violence after adjusting for women’s characteristics.
 Certain

 with disabilities were urban residence, for emotional IPV; and Catholic religion, residence in Central region, and agricultural or manual work, for sexual IPV.
 In the Ugandan context, key determinants of emotional, physical, and sexual intimate partner violence among women, with or without disabilities, are mainly associated with partners’ behaviors and a history of exposure to parental IPV.
 Preventive measures against IPV should prioritize these factors.
 Apart from these, determinants of the different forms of intimate partner violence vary by women’s disability status; therefore, each group should be considered separately.
-For women without disabilities, additional attention should be paid to emotional IPV among urban residents and to sexual IPV among women in agricultural and manual work, Catholics, and residents of Central region.
+For women with disabilities, additional attention should be paid to emotional IPV among urban residents and to sexual IPV among women in agricultural and manual work, Catholics, and residents of Central region.